Results from Cycle 21 and 22 and updated coefficients

 where t is the time the observation was executed (in modified Julian days, e.g. August 24, 2012 at 0h 0m 0s = MJD 56163.5), FLUX is the flux (in e-) measured within a 3-pixel aperture radius, SKY is the background level measured as close as possible to the star, and Ytran is the number of transfers.

 The CTE correction web-tool offers the option of using a 5-pixel aperture radius.
-Note that such a correction is still in beta version, since it is only based on 3 epochs.

 The values of the coefficients (for 3 pixel aperture radius) derived using data from Cycle 17 through Cycle 22 are reported in the following Table.